seriouscatsoserious/Electron-DC-Launcher/README.md

 # Drivechain Launcher

-Drivechain Launcher is an Electron-based desktop application that allows users to manage and interact with various blockchain nodes, including the main Drivechain and its sidechains.
+Drivechain Launcher is an Electron-based desktop application that allows users to manage and interact with various blockchain nodes, including a version of Bitcoin Core with BIP 300 and BIP 301 enabled, and various drivechains.

 ## Features